How to Evict a Tenant in Washington State

 Assuming everything goes in your favor, you will be given a writ of restitution, which involves a filing fee to obtain.
 This authorizes the county sheriff to enter your property and remove the tenant and their personal possessions.

-Eviction Complaint and Summons
+File for an Eviction Complaint and Summons

 After the eviction, some landlords may be happy to simply cut their losses and just be done with the ordeal.
 However, you can still proceed to obtain outstanding rent if your tenant is still not willing to concede.